chinapedia/wikipedia.abstract.en/Page/Inorganic_chemistry.md

 Organometallic compounds

-N-butyllithium-tetramer-3D-balls.pngs are most often found in polymeric form, such as _n_-butyllithium shown here]]
+s are most often found in polymeric form, such as _n_-butyllithium shown here]]

 Usually, organometallic compounds are considered to contain the M-C-H group.[5]
 The metal (M) in these species can either be a main group element or a transition metal.
 Operationally, the definition of an organometallic compound is more relaxed to include also highly lipophilic complexes such as metal carbonyls and even metal alkoxides.